-Standard: 2.
-Patterns, Functions, and Algebraic Structures Valwood Graduates: Make sound predictions and generalizations based on patterns and relationships that arise from numbers, shapes, symbols, and data. another and can be represented plachroically, graphically, and using another and can be represented algebraically, graphically, and using 21 st Century Skills and Readiness Competencies Inquiry Questions: 1.
-Why are relations and functions represented in multiple ways?
-2. How can a table, graph, and function notation be used to explain how one function family is different from and/or similar to another?
-3. What is an inverse?
-4. How is "inverse function" most likely related to addition and subtraction being inverse operations and to multiplication and division being inverse operations?
-5. How are patterns and functions similar and different?
-0. How could you visualize a function with four variables, such as $x^{2} + y^{2} + z^{2} + w^{2} - 12$ 7 How do symbolic transformations affect an equation inequality or expression?
-Relevance and Application: 1.
-Knowledge of how to interpret rate of change of a function allows investigation of rate of return and time on the value of investments.
-(PFL) 2.
-Comprehension of rate of change of a function is important preparation for the study of calculus.
-3. The ability to analyze a function for the intercepts, asymptotes, domain, range, and local and global benavior provides insights enidemiologists could compare the rate of flu infection among people who received flu shots to the rate of flu infection among people who did not receive a flu shot to gain insight into the effectiveness of the flu shot.
+- 1. Why are relations and functions represented in multiple ways? - 2.
+How can a table, graph, and function notation be used to explain how one function family is different from and/or similar to another? - 3.
+What is an inverse? - 4.
+How is "inverse function" most likely related to addition and subtraction being inverse operations and to multiplication and division being inverse operations? - 5.
+How are patterns and functions similar and different? - 6.
+How could you visualize a function with four variables, such as $x^2 + y^2 + z^2 + w^2 = 1$? - 7.
+How do symbolic transformations affect an equation, inequality, or expression?

+- 1. Knowledge of how to interpret rate of change of a function allows investigation of rate of return and time on the value of investments. - 2.
+Comprehension of rate of change of a function is important preparation for the study of calculus. - 3.
+The ability to analyze a function for the intercepts, asymptotes, domain, range, and local and global behavior provides insights into the situations modeled by the function.
+For example, epidemiologists could compare the rate of flu infection among people who received flu shots to the rate of flu infection among people who did not receive a flu shot to gain insight into the effectiveness of the flu shot.